 - Understanding and providing information about available resources and support services;

 - Supporting students who, following an initial confidential disclosure, decide to make a report to the University and/or local law enforcement, by directing such students to the appropriate University resources for assistance with such filing or further reporting; and

 - Serving as a resource to University employees regarding their responsibilities with respect to reporting alleged Prohibited Conduct.

-- Tracking changes in state and federal law which may require conforming modifications to this Policy, the SGBHV Policy and associated procedures and ensuring that the University’s policies and procedures for reporting of Prohibited Conduct disclosures are current.
+- Tracking changes in state and federal law which may require conforming modifications to this Policy, the Title IX Policy and associated procedures and ensuring that the University’s policies and procedures for reporting of Prohibited Conduct disclosures are current.
 The Title IX Coordinator will work closely with the Office of University Counsel in this regard;

 - Communicating with ODOS and other University offices or units, as appropriate, to verify that all parties receive any necessary information, assistance and support, including appropriate remedial and protective measures;